Australian-Text-Analytics-Platform/keywords-analysis/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Australian-Text-Analytics-Platform/keywords-analysis/main?labpath=keywords_analysis.ipynb)

 It may take a few minutes for Binder to launch the notebook and install the dependencies for the tool.
 Please be patient.

+## User Guide

+For instructions on how to use the Keyword Analysis tool, please refer to the [Keyword Analysis User Guide](documents/keywords_help_pages.pdf).

 ## Load the data
 <table style='margin-left: 10px'><tr>